cea-lateqs/STMapy/README.md

 ## Trouble shooting

-Some issues have been reported.
-- **Spip install issues** : try to run the `main.py`.
 - **`Scampy not found` issues** : change spyder path.
 If it doesn't solve the problem, you can try to copy `main.py` out of the scampy folder.
 - **`toolbar_map'' issue**: 'active' does not work with python 3.9 / matplotlib 3.5.1 : Downgrade matplotlib.
-The averything woks fine with python 3.7.13 / matplotlib 3.1.6.
-You can also try to remove the  '_toolbar_map_active' condition from onpressOnmap and  onreleaseOnmap functions.
-This will cause minor bugs such as : a line cut is drawn when zooming the CITS.
+Tested without issues up to python 3.7.13 / matplotlib 3.1.6.
+If you do not want to downgrade, you can also try to remove the  '_toolbar_map_active' condition from onpressOnmap and  onreleaseOnmap functions.
+This will cause minor bugs such as : a line cut is drawn when zooming on the CITS.